-- Select FAUTO, P, A, S, M, ART or SCN as the shooting mode. - 2 After pressing the LIVE GUIDE button to display the live guide, use the $\Delta \nabla$ buttons on the arrow pad to highlight an item and press \odot to select. - 3 Use $\triangle \nabla$ to choose the level. - If [Shooting Tips] is selected, highlight an item and press @ to view a description. - · Press the shutter button halfway to select. - The effect of the selected level is visible in the display.
-If [Blur Background] or [Express Motions] is selected, the display will return to normal, but the selected effect will be visible in the final photograph. - A Shoot. - · Press the shutter button to shoot. - To clear the live guide from the display, press the MENU button.
+- 1 Set the mode dial to fAUTO. - 2 After pressing the Fn button or M to display the live guide, use the $\Delta \nabla$ buttons on the arrow pad to highlight an item and press M to select. - 3 Use $\Delta \nabla$ to choose the level. - If [Shooting Tips] is selected, highlight an item and press is to view a description. - Press the shutter button halfway to select. - The effect of the selected level is visible in the display.
+If [Blur Background] or [Express Motions] is selected, the display will return to normal, but the selected effect will be visible in the final photograph.

+4 Shoot.

+- Press the shutter button to shoot. - To clear the live guide from the display, press the MENU button.

-- The SCN modes [Panorama] and [3D Photo] are not available. - If [RAW] is currently selected for image quality, image quality will automatically be set to [IN+RAW]. - · Live guide settings are not applied to the RAW copy. - Pictures may appear grainy at some live guide setting levels. - Changes to live guide setting levels may not be visible in the monitor. - · Frame rates drop when [Blurred Motion] is selected. - · The flash cannot be used with the live guide. - · Changes to live guide options cancel previous changes. - Choosing live guide settings that exceed the limits of the camera exposure meters may result in pictures that are over or underexposed.
+- Live guides are not available when [Panorama] or [3D Photo] is selected in SCN mode. - If [RAW] is currently selected for image quality, image quality will automatically be set to [IN+RAW]. - · Live guide settings are not applied to the RAW copy. - · Pictures may appear grainy at some live guide setting levels. - Changes to live guide setting levels may not be visible in the monitor. - · Frame rates drop when [Blurred Motion] is selected. - The flash cannot be used with the live guide. - · Changes to live guide options cancel previous changes. - Choosing live guide settings that exceed the limits of the camera exposure meters may result in pictures that are over or underexposed.

-• In modes other than (Auto), you can use live control to make more detailed settings.

-(Page "Using live control" (P. 45)
+In modes other than TAUTO, you can use live control to make more detailed settings.
+"Using live control" (P. 46)